The Goal Is Not a Ranking Anymore

 | Backlinks | Very important | Minimal direct impact |

-| Brand authority | Moderate signal | Strongest signal (0.334 correlation) |
+| Brand authority | Moderate signal | Among the strongest signals (0.334 correlation) |

 | Content freshness | One of 200+ signals | Critical for search-augmented engines |